 On SQL 2008 and later, sp_sqltrace by default collects wait-stats information, unless you specify a value for the @plans parameter. sp_sqltrace collects this information by setting up an extended events session filtered for the spid being traced.
 (Your own or the one you snoop.)
 The name of this session is

 sqlTraceWaits_spid, where spid is your own spid, never the spid you snoop.
 When the batch has completed or snooping has stopped, sp_sqltrace drops the event session.

 Note however that if you cancel sp_sqltrace before the batch completes, the event session will remain active and you will need to drop it on your own.
-In difference to SQL Trace, there is no provision to set up an extended event session to self-destruct.
+Unlike SQL Trace, there is no provision to set up an extended event session to self-destruct.
 The event session will also survive a server restart, but after a restart it will be in a stopped state.
 If there is an existing event session with the name

 sqlTraceWaits_spid when you start sp_sqltrace, sp_sqltrace assumes that this is an orphaned session and drops it and creates a new one.